How much is Nobel Prize money?

 Q: How is the Nobel Prize money funded?

 A: The Nobel Prize money is funded through the investments made the Nobel Foundation.
-The foundation manages the wealth left Alfred Nobel and ensures the sustainability of the prize.
+The foundation manages the wealth left Alfred Nobel and ensures the financial sustainability of the prizes.

 Q: Are there any taxes on the Nobel Prize money?